shymega/docker-dbot/README.md

 What *are* Dockerfiles?
 =======================

 Docker is a virtualisation platform - I'm *not* the best person to explain this.
 You have images and containers.
 Deploy a image to a container, and commit changes to a new image.
-Done.
+Done (Approximate description, don't hurt me!)

 Dockerfiles are what you use to *build* your images.
 In this case, I've used a nodejs base image to put dbot into a image.